Xeverous/the_website/website/pages/cpp/tutorials/beginner/06_semantic_control/02_inline/inline.rst

 - inline some functions which were not explicitly marked :cch:`inline`
 - not inline some functions which were explicitly marked :cch:`inline`

-The keyword :cch:`inline` has lost it's former meaning but gained a different one - **it allows the definition to repeat across TUs**. :cch:`inline` entities can be put into headers, be included multiple times in different TUs and will not cause "multiple reference" linker errors. :cch:`inline` doesn't break ODR, it only opens a possibility of multiple definitions - but all must be identical.
+The keyword :cch:`inline` has lost its former meaning but gained a different one - **it allows the definition to repeat across TUs**. :cch:`inline` entities can be put into headers, be included multiple times in different TUs and will not cause "multiple reference" linker errors. :cch:`inline` doesn't break ODR, it only opens a possibility of multiple definitions - but all must be identical.

     How do linkers deal with such functions?